AMA Plaza: Split ownership and renovations

 Prime Group announced in November 2007 that the 2nd through 14th floors would become a luxury hotel; its chief executive Jeff Patterson said that the building was ideal for conversion to a mixed-use hotel and office building.
 LaSalle Hotel Properties and Oxford Capital Group bought the 2nd through 13th stories for $46 million in March 2008, planning to renovate these floors into 335 hotel rooms.
 The sale of the lower stories came amid a growing trend in which Chicago buildings were being split between multiple owners.
 Concurrently, Prime Group planned to upgrade the mechanical systems, restrooms, and elevators in the rest of the building.
 The hotel plans were paused due to an oversupply of new hotels in Chicago, and correspondingly, low demand for additional rooms.
-LaSalle sold its 95% stake in the lower stories in December 2010 for $58.8 million; the new owner, Langham Hotels International, planned to open the hotel in 2012.
+LaSalle sold its 95% stake in the lower stories in December 2010 for $58.8 million.
+The new owner—Great Eagle Holdings, a parent company of Langham Hospitality Group—planned to open a Langham hotel there in 2012.
 The renovation was expected to cost $100 million, about half the cost of a brand-new hotel building of similar size.
 The hotel's opening was anticipated to create 500 jobs; by then, Chicago was seeing an increase in travelers, and several hotels were being developed there.